hsshss/unz-hid-pico/README.md

 This project is an adapter to use USB HID with FM TOWNS / MSX using Raspberry Pi Pico.

+# Limitation

+Gamepad support currently only for PS4 / PS5 controllers.

 # Hardware

 https://oshwlab.com/hsshss/unz-hid-pico